-Something that is increasingly occupying the minds of marketers is choice.
+Something that is increasingly occupying the minds of marketers recently is choice.
 Demanding customers want to consume what they want, when they want and how they want.
 The consumption of marketing communications is no different – consumers want to feel that they have some control.

-Direct marketing is continually dogged by accusations that it is unscrupulous in its approach – carpet bombing consumers with junk mail and spam email with little or no regard for those they are actually “targeting”.
+DIrect marketing is continually dogged by accusations that it is unscrupulous in its approach – carpet bombing consumers with junk mail and spam email with little or no regard for those they are actually “targeting”.
 One way of tackling this is offering choice.
 Not only how they receive DM but whether they receive it.
 Opt out should be proactively offered by brands in a very deliberate visible fashion.
 As counter-intuitive as that might seem, customers that do not take up a brands’ offer of opting out will be more receptive.

 To read the full article please visit Marketing Week.